ebenezerkojofrimpong/Google-Data-Analytics-Professional-Certificate/README.md

 Members are prominently present on popular routes, similar to patterns observed in winter but with considerably higher ride counts.
 These routes predominantly encompass commuting and work-related paths.
 In contrast, casual riders display preferences for both work-related hubs and recreational or sightseeing paths with most routes being recreational paths.

+---

+## ACT
+Upon completion of data processing, analysis, and insight dissemination, the conclusive phase involves formulating a well-aligned course of action for Cyclistic Bike-Share, congruent with its business goals and mission.
+My recommendations are as follows:

+ ---

+## CONCLUSION
+Throughout the duration of this project, I have effectively utilized Excel to carry out tasks such as data cleansing, processing, analysis, and data visualization.
+These efforts have enabled me to extract valuable insights from the data in alignment with the principles of the Google Data Analytics Certification program.

+---

+## REFERENCES

+**Emmanuel Anene**: Data Analytics Project: Sales Analysis Report [LINK](https://emmanuelanenee.medium.com/data-analytics-project-sales-analysis-report-7a718049fecc)

+**Google Data Analytics Professional Certificate**.